Looking for an amazing and easy DIY project? This bread box transformation is stunning. Amazing modern makeover with just a few simple steps.

 Before you start using your paint sprayer, use an old piece of cardboard to experiment with.
 You can adjust the the volume of paint you release, and the spray patterns (horizontal, vertical, and circular).
 We used the vertical setting.
-Once your ready spray your piece.
+Once you’re ready, spray your piece.

-When the exterior is dry, open up your paint sprayer and paint the inside of your piece as well.
-Each time you stop make sure to follow the directions and clean your sprayer well.
+When the exterior is dry, open up your paint sprayer and paint the inside of the bread box as well.
+Each time you stop, make sure to follow the directions and clean your sprayer well.

-When I was planning out this project, I honestly thought the easiest thing to do would be to cut vinyl using my Cricut and and stick it on to make my pattern!
+When I was planning out this project, I honestly thought the easiest thing to do would be to cut vinyl using my Cricut machine and and stick it on to make my pattern!
 The best vinyl for the job is the outdoor vinyl.
-It sticks great and is wipeable (which is perfect for the kitchen).
+It sticks very well and is wipeable (which is perfect for the kitchen).

 (you can check out this post to see how to print your Cricut Design Space File!)